irmen/64tass/README.md

 https://sourceforge.net/p/tass64/bugs/
 https://sourceforge.net/p/tass64/feature-requests/

-The current reference manual is in the README and README.html files but can be also read online at:
+The current reference manual is in the README and README.html files.
+For the last release it can be read online at:

 https://tass64.sourceforge.net/